How To Create A Successful PR Campaign: Tips And Best Practices

 2. Airbnb's "We Are Here" Campaign

 In response to incidents of discrimination faced by certain guests, Airbnb launched the "We Are Here" campaign in 2016.
 The campaign focused on celebrating diversity and promoting inclusivity.
 Airbnb released a powerful ad during the Super Bowl, emphasising the message of acceptance and belonging.
-Additionally, the company pledged to provide short-term housing for 100,000 people in need, demonstrating their commitment to social responsibility.
+Additionally, the company pledged to provide short-term housing for 100,000 people in need, demonstrating its commitment to social responsibility.
 The campaign showcased Airbnb's dedication to fostering a sense of community and acceptance among its users.

 3. ALS Ice Bucket Challenge